July 2025 update

-On 9 May 2025, the Supreme Court of Victoria heard the application to approve the proposed settlement of the Esanda Car Loans (ANZ and Macquarie Bank) Flex Commission Class Action.
-The Court reserved its judgement.
+On 3 July 2025, the Supreme Court of Victoria approved the settlement of the Esanda Car Loans (ANZ and Macquarie Bank) Flex Commission Class Action.
+Maurice Blackburn was appointed as Settlement Administrator, and the Court approved the proposed Settlement Distribution Scheme, which is available here.

-If the Court approves the proposed settlement, there will be an appeal period of 63 days from the date the Court makes the approval orders (Appeal Period).
-After this, the Settlement Administration will formally commence.
+There is now an appeal period of 63 days, which will expire on 4 September 2025 (Appeal Period).
+The Settlement Administration will formally commence after the expiration of the appeal period.
 We currently estimate the Settlement Administration will take approximately 12-15 months from the expiration of the Appeal Period.

-For registered group members, there is no action required from you at this stage.
-Maurice Blackburn will contact you when we require further information about your claim, which will be after the expiry of the Appeal Period.
+No action is required by registered group members at this stage.
+We will contact you when we require further information about your claim, which will be after the expiry of the Appeal Period.

-Further updates will be published on this website and our social media pages.
+Further updates will be published on this web page and our social media pages.

 About this class action